 - The item must be manufactured or produced by a small business in the United States (unless this fourth requirement has been waived).

-For a deeper dive into the nonmanufacturer rule, check out this post written by my colleague Matthew Schoonover.
+For a deeper dive into the nonmanufacturer rule, check out this post.

 SBA’s proposed changes to the nonmanufacturer rule affect the math surrounding multiple item acquisitions.
 The current regulatory language is found at 13 C.F.R.
 121.406.
 “Multiple item acquisitions” are as straight-forward as they sound – the government is using one contract to procure multiple items.
 The regulations use “50% of the estimated contract value” as the demarcation point to determine whether an awardee is compliant with the nonmanufacturer rule for multiple item acquisitions.
 If at least 50% of the estimated contract value is composed of items that are manufactured by small business concerns, then an awardee is compliant with the nonmanufacturer rule.
 If this is not the case, then either a waiver is required or the awardee is not compliant with the rule.